CosmoLike/cocoa/README.md

     $(Cocoa)(.local)

 This is a feature, not a bug!
-The Conda environment can be the same for all Cocoa instances, with [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa)/[stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa) loading/unloading the corresponding `(.local)` for different Cocoa instances.
+The Conda environment can be the same for all Cocoa instances, with [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa)/[stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa) loading/unloading the corresponding `(.local)` private python environments.

 # Download/compiling/running specific cocoa projects <a name="cocoa_projects"></a>